microsoft/azure-software-radio-hello-world/stage2/hello_world_stage2.md

 This shows the signal over time, and the display is triggering in such a way that the beginning of each packet is aligned to the left side of the plot.
 So we can see that this particular packet was roughly 65 microseconds in duration, but you will notice that there are packets of various length.

-If you switch windows and bring up the Terminal window you used to launch GRC, you might see a list of decoded messages (in some installations this will *not* show up in your terminal):
+If you switch windows and bring up the Terminal window you used to launch GRC, you might see a list of decoded messages (in some installations this will *not* show up in your terminal, but instead you will see less structured output in the bottom-left GRC console):

 ```
   Time    ICAO  Callsign  Alt  Climb Speed Hdng   Latitude    Longitude  Msgs